wr7/ly/readme.md

 ```
 $ make
 # make install installrunit
-# ln -s /etc/sv/ly /var/service/
+# ln -s /etc/sv/lye /var/service/
 ```

-By default, ly will run on tty2.
-To change the tty it must be set in `/etc/ly/config.ini`
+By default, lye will run on tty2.
+To change the tty it must be set in `/etc/lye/config.ini`

 You should as well disable your existing display manager service if needed, e.g.: